christopheml/soulshape-journal/README.md

 The new locale file must contain all the keys from [enUS.lua](Localization/enUS.lua), which is the default locale.
 If a key doesn't need to be translated, set its value to `true`.
 If you need more information about how locales are handled in Soulshape Journal, please check [AceLocale's documentation](https://www.wowace.com/projects/ace3/pages/api/ace-locale-3-0?comment=1).

-Your translation must be provided under a license compatible with the [MIT License](LICENSE.txt), ideally the MIT License itself, but some other copyleft licenses can work.
+Your translation must be provided under a license compatible with the [GPL v3 License](LICENSE.txt).

 There is a [translation changelog](Localization/CHANGELOG-translations.md) intended to help you identify translations that have been added, removed or modified.